 - Body aches

 It is, however, possible to have many of these strep throat symptoms, but not have the strep throat bacterial infection.
-These symptoms can also be caused by a viral infection.
+A viral infection can also cause these symptoms.
 To really determine if you have strep throat, you’ll need a specific test.
 Medical professionals can diagnose strep throat by doing a rapid antigen test on a swab sample from your throat or by doing a throat culture.

 Strep Throat Treatment